 Students or parents of children wishing to withdraw from a Continuing Class must notify the office at least one week prior to the beginning of a new month in order to avoid incurring new tuition charges.
 Refunds are not possible after the first of the month if a student withdraws within that month.

-For Day Camps, the cost of a camp may be refunded, minus a non-refundable deposit of $100 for each camp, if notice is given at least 2 weeks before the start of the camp.
+For Day Camps, the cost of camps may be refunded, minus a non-refundable deposit of 20% of the cost, or $100, whichever is larger, if notice is given at least 2 weeks before the start of the camp.
 After that, no refunds are possible.

 Absence & Makeup Policy

-The Brentwood Art Center admits students of any race, color, religion, national origin, ethnic origin and sexual preference to all the rights privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national origin, and ethnic origin in administration of its educational policies, admission policies, scholarship, and loan programs, and athletic and other school-administered programs.
+The Brentwood Art Center admits students of any race, color, religion, national origin, ancestry, disability, marital status, sex, age, and sexual orientation to all the rights, privileges, programs and activities generally accorded or made available to students at the center.
+It does not discriminate on the basis of any of these characteristics in administration of its educational policies, admission policies, scholarship, and loan programs, and athletic and other programs.

 Our students, staff and faculty include a diverse population, embracing a variety of traditions, and the Brentwood Art Center recognizes the importance of each individual’s beliefs and convictions.
 Due to our policy of non-discrimination, we maintain an academic calendar that includes a limited number of holiday closures.
 We extend our make-up policy to any student who is unable to attend class due to the observance of a religious or cultural holiday, provided we receive 24 hours notice, as we do to any student who provides this notice of an absence for any reason.
 For further information, please review our “Absence and Class Make-up Policy” above.